 Upon receipt of these transcripts of college level course/degree completions, the President, Vice President of Academic Affairs and Academic Dean, or relevant Program Director will review the documents and make the assessment of the transferability of each course appearing on the transcripts.
-JPU may request additional information such as a course description or syllabus.
-Students desiring to request transfer credits must fill out a Transfer Credit Request Form and provide the course description.
-Additional supporting documentation may be requested from JPU in order to complete the review, such as the syllabus.
+In order for outside credits to be approved, the course must be comparable in course level, course content, and number of credit hours.
+Students desiring to request transfer credits must fill out and submit a Transfer Credit Request Form along with the requested supporting documentation (course description and syllabus for each course).
 Students can request the Transfer Credit Request Form by emailing info@Jpu.edu.